-Inevitably with any piece of technology, there will be occasions where you need help and support to ensure your EPOS system is working sufficiently and to the best of its ability; to this end there are many EPOS helpdesk services available to retailers to ensure your EPOS system doesn’t let you down.
+Inevitably with any piece of technology, there will be occasions where you need help and support to ensure your EPOS system is working sufficiently and to the best of its ability; to this end there are many Managed IT Service Providers (MSP) with helpdesk support and retail systems support available to retailers to ensure your EPOS system doesn’t let you down.

 An EPOS system is essentially an update of the classic ‘checkout till’, bringing in advanced and sophisticated features suitable for a modern retail environment.
 As well as recording what sales have been made, EPOS systems can take information and data and use it to create reports that can help retailers refine and adapt their business approaches.
 Other features can also be included, with the ability to incorporate inventory management, staff planning and loyalty schemes.

 As mentioned above, an EPOS system is capable of performing many different tasks.
 The ability it has to store and process information is a big part of its importance, as said information can be used to benefit a business in whatever way they see fit.
 It performs the functions one might associate with a checkout, such as the ability to print out receipts, but adds the capability to manage and print any vouchers or promotional offers that may be desired to attract repeat custom.
 An EPOS system also benefits from connectivity that can see it linked up to existing infrastructure within the retail environment.
 A retailer’s website can be connected, and information communicated between the two, as can different terminals, giving the opportunity for real-time stock availability to be obtained.